mtesseract/nakadi-client/index.md

 ### News

 Nakadi-client v0.5.0 has just been released.
 This is an API breaking change from the 0.4.x series.
-See the [release notes](release-0.5.0.0.html) for more information.